The Effect of Omitted Variables on the Sign of Regression Coefficients: Setup and Identification Analysis

 \subsubsection{Baseline covariates}

 $\delta$ is defined to calibrate the magnitude of selection on unobservables by using the observed covariates $W_1$.
 Typically we will have additional covariates $W_0$ which we want to include in the analysis, but \emph{not} use for calibration.
 Denote these baseline controls by $W_0$.
-To incorporate these covariates, replace $(X,W_1,W_2)$ with $(X^{\perp W_0}, W_1^{\perp W_0}, W_2^{\perp W_0})$ throughout the entire analysis.
-See section 3.3 of \cite{DMP2022} for a justification of this approach and further discussion.
+To incorporate these covariates, replace $(X,W_1,W_2)$ with $(X^{\perp W_0}, W_1^{\perp W_0}, W_2^{\perp W_0})$, the variables after residualizing with respect to $W_0$, throughout the entire analysis.
+See Section 3.4 of \cite{DMP2025ident} for a justification of this approach and further discussion.
 For simplicity, we omit $W_0$ throughout our theoretical analysis.